slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"The three most harmful addictions are heroin, carbohydrates, and a monthly sallary."
 -- Nassim Taleb [1960]*

-Nietzsche describes three modern vices: _overwork_ (constant busyness is self-negation—a «will to forget» oneself), _curiosity_ (vague interest in everything without deep obsession leads nowhere), and _sympathy_ (sympathy for all refuses to rank good and bad).

 Signs of a man who has lost control of his life: watching porn, addicted to comfort, drugs, alcohol; spending all day indoors.
 Porn isn’t real sex.
 Cocaine isn’t real energy.
 Alcohol isn’t real courage.
 Gambling isn’t real investing.
 Nightly news isn’t real facts.
 Social media isn’t really social.
 Business books aren’t real business.

+Nietzsche describes three modern vices: _overwork_ (constant busyness is self-negation, a «will to forget» oneself), _curiosity_ (vague interest in everything without deep obsession leads nowhere), and _sympathy_ (sympathy for all refuses to rank good and bad).

 > *"Confort is the worst addiction."
 -- Marcus Aurelius [0121]*